agorunucu/s3shell/README.md

 * history

 ### How it works
-s3shell assumes buckets as directories under root `/`.
+The s3shell assumes buckets as directories under root `/`.
 The inner directories are keys of an object.
 When you execute a command, it makes boto3 calls to retrieve data and parse the result to show you in the view of the actual shell.
 You will be able to track your request counts by `stats` command at the future versions.

 For example, you have to buckets `test-bucket-1` and `test-bucket-2` and a file under `test-bucket-2` as the key `logs/latest/log1.csv`, the file structure is as follows;
 ```commandline
 /test-bucket-1
 /test-bucket-2/logs/latest/log1.csv
 ```
+It also has environment variables by its own.
+You can print them out with [printenv](#printenv) command.
+It gets values from `codebase/environment/{profile}.yaml` file.
+You can add new ones by adding the file and restarting the shell.
 ### How to run

 1. Install the required libraries if not exists.
 These libraries could be found in [requirements](requirements.txt) file.